-As a manager, you’ll inevitably find the need to delegate tasks and projects to members of your team from time to time.
-However, office relationships, politics and even a manager’s own insecurities can make this difficult.
-Especially in cases where your reputation is on the line, it can be hard to let go and trust others.
+As a manager, you’ll inevitably find the need to share tasks and projects with members of your team.
+However, it can be hard to let go and trust others — to delegate effectively.

+Whether it's office relationships, politics or your own insecurities, this can be difficult.
 Still, avoiding delegation can send you down the road to burnout.
-It also deprives your employees of the chance to learn new skills.
+It can also deprive your team of the chance to learn new skills.
 So it’s important to learn how and when to delegate effectively.
-Here are five tips:
+Here are five steps:

 1. Know whom to choose

 The choice of whom you delegate a task to will mostly be based on individual strengths (and weaknesses), as well as overall work style, but motivation should be a factor, too.
 In general, you want to look to your best team players.
-These are the people who take the attitude that delegated responsibilities are ultimately “their” work, instead of someone else’s.
+These are the people who take the attitude that delegated responsibilities are ultimately “their” work, instead of someone else’s, and that they can benefit from mentoring relationships.

-When you delegate a task to an employee, he should see it as a sign of your trust in him and a chance to advance his career.
+When you delegate a task, it should be seen as a sign of your trust in the person and an opportunity for career advancement.
 However, if you provide too little or too much instruction, that perception can change quickly.
 Focus on the desired outcome, and specify parts of the process that are important to you.
-Then, let the employee use his talents to fill in the gaps.
 Remember, support is one thing; giving orders and checking in at every step of the process is quite another.

 3. Set clear deadlines